 Noise Monitoring 4.5 Within 90 days of the commencement of operation of the development, and during a period in which the development is operating under design loads and normal operating conditions, the Applicant shall undertake a program to confirm the noise emission performance of the development.
 A report providing the results of the program shall be submitted to the Director-General and the DEC with 28 days of completion of the testing required under a).
 In the event that the program undertaken to satisfy condition 4.5 of the consent indicates that the operation of the development, under design loads and normal operating conditions, will lead to greater noise impacts than permitted under this consent, then the Applicant shall provide details of remedial measures to be implemented to reduce noise impacts to levels required by that condition.
-Details of the remedial measures and a timetable for implementation shall be submitted to the Director-General for approval within such period as the Director-General may require, and be accompanied by evidence that the DEC is satisfied that the remedial measures are acceptable. • 3 noise complaints received during this reporting period.
+Details of the remedial measures and a timetable for implementation shall be submitted to the Director-General for approval within such period as the Director-General may require, and be accompanied by evidence that the DEC is satisfied that the remedial measures are acceptable.
+No noise complaints were received directly by Origin during this reporting period, but complaints were received from one outer neighbour to the NSW EPA and the NSW EPA then passed on to Origin.
 Further information provided in Section 6 Complaints Register and Section 13.3 Noise Management.
-Noise monitoring undertaken in 2012 at one outer neighbour which recorded no non- compliances with the UPS Development Consent or UPS Environmental Licence.
-Yes Water Quality Monitoring 4.7 The Applicant shall undertaking monitoring of discharge water quality from the stormwater retention pond and the evaporation pond for each of the pollutants and parameters listed.
+Noise monitoring was undertaken in August 2013 at one outer neighbour which recorded no non-compliances with the UPS Development Consent or UPS Environmental Licence.
+Further discussion in Section 13.3 Noise Emissions of this AEMR Water Quality Monitoring 4.7 The Applicant shall undertaking monitoring of discharge water quality from the stormwater retention pond and the evaporation pond for each of the pollutants and parameters listed.
 Monitoring shall be at each discharge lasting more than 2 hours.
-Chloride Conductivity pH Sodium Total suspended solids • The site stormwater pond released off-site on two separate times during this reporting period.
-The first time the overflow was for 2 days and the second was for a single day.
-Water sampling was undertaken on a daily basis during the overflows and the water quality specifications met the sites Environmental Licence on all occasions.
+Chloride Conductivity pH Sodium Total suspended solids Nil stormwater pond released off-site during this reporting period.
 Water quality monitoring for irrigation water quality was undertaken and results provided in Section 13.2 of this AEMR Yes

 Auditing 4.8 & 4.9 Twelve months after the commencement of operation of the development, the Applicant shall commission an independent, qualified person Hazard Audit of the development.
 The independent person or team shall be approved by the Director-General prior to the commencement of the Audit.
-A Hazard Audit Report & Environmental Audit Report shall be submitted for the approval of the Director-General no later than one month after the completion of the Audit. • An external Environmental Audit was completed in August 2012 by CDB Environmental.
-The audit report was sent to the DOPI.
-Further details about the audit results are detailed in Section 12 Environmental Review.
+A Hazard Audit Report & Environmental Audit Report shall be submitted for the approval of the Director-General no later than one month after the completion of the Audit. • An external Environmental Audit was completed in 4 July 2013 by CDB Environmental.
 Yes Community Information, Consultation and Involvement 5.1 - Community Information 5.2 - 5.3 - Complaints Procedure 5.4 - 5.5 - Community Participation Panel • As per Section 5.0 of this AEMR As per Sections 6.0 of this AEMR As per Section 7.0 of this AEMR Yes Environmental Management 6.1 - Environmental Representative 6.5 - 6.6 - Operational Environmental Management Plan • As per Section 8.0 of this AEMR OEMP completed and submitted and received approval by DoP.
 OEMP review as per Section 13 of this AEMR Yes